 The Department notes the proposed risk mitigation measures identified in the planning proposal and supporting FIRA to allow residents/occupants to safely self-isolate during flood events.
 This includes the requirement that dwellings have access to a home fire safety kit, medical equipment including a first aid kit and defibrillator, have a source of on-site electricity generation, drinking water tank, and waste-water management system.
 However, the proposed measures will not necessarily prevent residents/occupants from deciding to enter flood waters if they choose to self-evacuate during a flood event.
-It is also unclear how Council will monitor and enforce the requirement that the risk management measures will be maintained in dwellings over the long term, particularly as the ownership of dwellings changes.
+It is also unclear how Council will monitor and enforce the requirement that the risk management measures will be maintained in dwellings over the long term.
+If ownership of dwellings changes new occupants would need to be familiar with the requirements.